IndigoUnited/js-promtie/README.md

 ```

 `values(fn) -> Function`:
-If you omit the object, `values` returns a function that takes the object instead as an argument. **Example:**
+If you omit the object, `values` returns a function that takes the object instead as an argument.

 ```javascript
 import { values } from 'promtie';